LettError/glyphBrowser/README.md

 * Add selected names to the currently open font.
 * Look up individual characters.
 * Paste Unicode text and extract a character list.

-## New:

-* Unicode 11.0.0
 * Drag & drop UFO, otf or ttf to the main names list and their unicode values will be used to select names.
-* More support for Unicode ranges
-* Large preview of selected characters
 * Shows Unicode categories for more characters

 ## Problems?